 We have heard a good deal on this subject.
 Now the Past Commanders are running everything.
 Now, the delegates have nothing to say.
 I am not entirely in accord with that.
 There was a time when I came two or three times as a delegate to the Commandery-in-Chief.
 I didn't find anybody who denied me the floor.
-There is some merit to the fact that the number of Past Department Commanders and Past Camp Commanders is on the increase, but the number of delegates is not one of the Past National Commanders-in-Chief that is not wholly in accord with the adoption of this recommendation.
+There is some merit to the fact that the number of Past Department Commanders and Past Camp Commanders is on the increase, but the number of delegates is not on the increase due to the decreases in membership.
+There is not one of the Past National Commanders-in-Chief that is not wholly in accord with the adoption of this recommendation.
 We need larger Encampments.
 The larger the Encampment, the more enthusiasm there will be.
 We want to hear from the delegates as well as from the Past Commanders.
 Let's hear from more of them.